-- Currently representing Lehman Brothers in litigations asserting indemnification claims against more than 150 mortgage loan sellers relating to Lehman’s multi-billion dollar settlements of claims litigation with (i) Fannie Mae and Freddie Mac, and (ii) trustees for hundreds of RMBS trusts.
+- Represented Lehman Brothers in litigations asserting indemnification claims against more than 150 mortgage loan sellers relating to Lehman’s multi-billion dollar settlements of claims litigation with (i) Fannie Mae and Freddie Mac, and (ii) trustees for hundreds of RMBS trusts.
 In re Lehman Brothers Holdings Inc., et al., Case No. 08-13555 (SCC) (Bankr.
 S.D.N.Y.), Adversary Proceeding No. 16-01019 (SCC).

 - Represented a leading ad-tech company that operates a demand-side platform for digital advertisers in a dispute with the holder of the company’s senior preferred stock.
 The matter involved successfully defending the company in an expedited lawsuit filed by the preferred stockholder in the Delaware Court of Chancery to enjoin a material refinancing transaction.
 The Court of Chancery denied the investor’s motion to enjoin the refinancing transaction and entered summary judgment in favor of the company.

-- Represented former hedge fund principals who were claimants in a AAA arbitration in New York under a partnership agreement.
+- Represented former hedge fund principals who were claimants in AAA arbitration in New York under a partnership agreement.
 After the final merits hearing, the tribunal ruled in favor of the claimants on all claims and awarded the full measure of damages that were sought.

 - Represented a French multi-national food conglomerate in an ad hoc UNCITRAL arbitration in Singapore against its former supplier, resulting in a recovery of over €100 million.